anywhichway/lazui/docs/lazui.md

 ## Installation

 Unless you need your own attribute directives, you can use the CDN version of `lazui`.
-You can use custom controllers, even with the
-CDN version.
 Place the following script tag in the head of your HTML:

 ```html
 <script src='https://www.unpkg.com/@anywhichway/lazui' autofocus></script>